A 100 Year Old Mexican Cactus Heroine

 Helia Bravo was brought up amongst abundant nature within sight of the volcano Popocatépetl.
 In 1913, when she was 12, her father was shot dead during the assassination of moderate revolutionary President Madero whom he supported.
 By 1918 she was glimpsing Frida Kahlo and Diego Rivero painting murals in the corridors of her higher school.
 Before too long she was on her way to becoming one of the “fundamental pillars of Mexican botany” especially as regards cacti, latterly a founder of the Botanic Garden of the National Autonomous University of Mexico, and of the Mexican Cactology Society.
 In 1980 ‘Her Serene Highness’ Princess Grace Kelly of Monaco, who was fond of cacti, bestowed upon Helia Bravo the second ever Golden Cactus Award.

 In a magazine interview during her 100th year, Helia Bravo attributed her longevity and alertness to constant cactology.

 I realise that the International Day of Women has just passed, but I only discovered about all this today after we bought the cactus.
 Thanks, Google.
-And also: ¡BRAVO, HELIA BRAVO HOLLIS!
+And also: ¡BRAVA, HELIA BRAVO HOLLIS!